 Geoff Maus on his boat install 12/2002:

 A few weeks ago, you sold me BIC85300A, I just wanted to write to let

 unit, and have been out on my boat twice trying it out.
 Charging

 voltage at the batteries is up to where it should be.
 Voltages

 resulting in an undercharge condition.
 Prioritizing charge to the

 application.
-I just got a clamp on DC
+I just got a clamp on DC current meter,

-to the starting and deep cycle batteries.
+charging to the starting and deep cycle batteries.

 Thank you for producing a great product that works like it should,

 and at a reasonable price.

-Inacio Manecas on his Backup install in Africa 2/2003:
+Inacio Manecas on his Backup install in

-having installed my BIC-85300A, following your
+over five months of having installed my BIC-85300A, following your

 provided step by step instructions for the Basic Backup Battery Setup,

 like to convey to your company (and yourself), that I am very happy

 product.
 It was easy to install and it has always behaved beyond

 Thank you for such a great product.